NEWBR33D/BetterSpawnsPlus/README.md

 - Bots will spawn in set intervals for 45 or 60 minutes depending on the map.
   - 45 minute maps: Factory and The Lab
   - 60 minute maps: Customs, Interchange, Lighthouse, Reserve, Shoreline, Streets of Tarkov, and Woods.
+- Pmc bots have been made to mostly spawn in seperate waves from scav bots.
+So, now you will more likely have a chance to encounter pmcs before they get spawn killed by scavs.
-- Bots have been made to spawn more consistently in POIs, however the "randomness" of the spawns will ensure that entire maps still feel "alive".
+- All bots have been made to spawn more consistently in POIs, however the "randomness" of the spawns will ensure that entire maps still feel "alive" during raids.
 - This mod also makes PMCs spawn in labs. :sunglasses:

-> NOTE: Besides making bot spawns "better" I have also included some other options within the config file presets that I've made to better suit how I prefer to play the game.
+> NOTE: Besides making bot spawns "better" I have also included some other options that can be enabled within the config file presets that I've made to better suit how I prefer to play the game.
 (See "BetterSpawnsPlus Options" below for more information.)

-This is still very much a work-in-progress so if you have any recommendations for the mod or would like to see any other options added to it please let me know and I will see what I can do.
+> This is still very much a work-in-progress so if you have any recommendations for the mod or would like to see any other options added to it please let me know and I will see what I can do.

 ## ***Important!:***